JessicaSunny/Growth-On-Chain-Analytics-Uniswap-demo-/README.md

 ## Key findings

 - Daily active traders rose through April before gradually easing back; trading volume stayed volatile with periodic spikes up to ~$2B.
-- 4-week wallet retention is **low and variable — typically 2–3%, with some cohorts reaching 7–9%** — characteristic of an open, permissionless DEX where many wallets trade once and don't return.
+- 4-week wallet retention is **low and variable — ranging from roughly 2% to over 11%, with most cohorts landing in the mid-single digits** — characteristic of an open, permissionless DEX where many wallets trade once and don't return.
 - The variation between cohorts is itself a useful signal: in a live setting the next step would be investigating what drove the higher-retention weeks (campaigns, launches, market conditions).

 ## Notes & limitations